Lyme Disease Testing

 How to store

 Once removed the tick should be placed in a rigid container to minimise the risk of it being crushed in transit.
-Alternatively, a sealed bag such as a freezer bag, placed inside a rigid shipping container can be used.
+Alternatively a sealed bag, such as a freezer bag, placed inside a rigid shipping container can be used.
+Please DO NOT wipe the tick with alcohol or send ticks stuck to any sort of tape.
 The tick can either be killed by freezing for 48 hours prior to shipping or sent live.
+Please be aware however that we cannot process a live tick directly, should it arrive live we will need to freeze it before processing which could result in a delay to testing being carried out.

 How to submit for testing